Paulo-Rogerio/kubernetes-certifications/CKA/learning/k8s.md

 # Creating by command line
 k create ns familia

+$ kubectl get ns linuxcon -o yaml

+$ kubectl get ns/linuxcon -o yaml

 # If you don't remember how to declare the manifest
 k neat <<< $(k create ns familia --dry-run=client -o yaml) k neat <<< $(k create ns familia --dry-run=client -o yaml)

+# We will talk later about Resource Limits, but since we are on the namespace topic,
+# and this feature applies to the namespace we will address this issue here.
+#
+# LimitRange works as a "customs policy" for the Namespace.
+# Instead of having to manually write the limits and requests blocks in each Deployment file,
+# LimitRange does this automatically for any Pod that spawns there.

+cat <<EOF | k apply -f -
+apiVersion: v1
+kind: LimitRange
+metadata:
+  name: low-resource-range
+spec:
+  limits:
+  - default:
+      cpu: 1
+      memory: 500Mi
+    defaultRequest:
+      cpu: 0.5
+      memory: 100Mi
+    type: Container
+EOF

+# Create a deployment and link it to the namespace
+kubectl create -f low-resource-range.yaml -n low-usage-limit

+# Check
+kubectl get limitrange -A

+kubectl -n low-usage-limit get pods

+kubectl -n low-usage-limit get pod limited-hog-2556092078-wnpnv -o yaml

 ```
 [Menu](#-menu)